Need a Workers’ Comp Lawyer in South Carolina?

-What Am I Entitled to If I Have a Work Injury?
+What Am I Entitled to If I Have Been Injured On Job?

-If you have been injured at work or while performing a work duty, it is important that you know your rights as an injured worker.
+If you have been injured on job or while performing a work duty, it is important that you know your rights as an injured worker.
 Your employer is responsible for providing you with the medical treatment necessary following your on-the-job injury.
 Normally, this is handled and coordinated by workers’ compensation insurance.

 You are also allowed the following rights under the South Carolina Workers’ Compensation Act:

 - Permanent disability benefits if you have suffered a permanent injury

 - You have the right to choose a physician to evaluate your disability, however, this will not be covered by the employer.